mehrdadmzn/Observational-DP-Effects/README.md

 ## 2. Phenotyping and cohort creation

-We extracted diagnostic and prescribed medication phenotypes from the [linked primary care and hospital inpatient data](https://www.ukbiobank.ac.uk/enable-your-research/about-our-data/health-related-outcomes-data).
-The primary care data is based on Read v2 and CTV3 terminologies for diagnostic codes.
-The prescribed medication in the primary care data is based on BNF codes of varying lengths.
-Hospital inpatient diagnoses are based on ICD-10 terminology.
+We derived diagnostic and medication-related phenotypes from the [linked primary care and hospital inpatient data](https://www.ukbiobank.ac.uk/enable-your-research/about-our-data/health-related-outcomes-data).
+Diagnostic codes in primary care are based on Read v2 and CTV3 terminologies, while prescribed medications use BNF codes of varying lengths.
+Hospital inpatient diagnoses are recorded using ICD-10 codes.

-We used published and validated code lists from [HDR UK Phenotype Library]() and publications (e.g., [Mukherjee et al., 2024](https://www.thelancet.com/journals/lanepe/article/PIIS2666-7762(24)00105-4/fulltext)).
-The code lists can be found under `phenotyping`.
+We used validated and published code lists from the [HDR UK Phenotype Library]() and peer-reviewed publications (e.g., [Mukherjee et al., 2024](https://www.thelancet.com/journals/lanepe/article/PIIS2666-7762(24)00105-4/fulltext)).
+All code lists used in this project are available in the `phenotyping` folder.

-- Phenotyping:
+- Phenotyping (code lists):
-  - `phenotyping module`:
+  - `phenotyping`
-    - `codebase_phenotyping`: includes functions for extracting event dates, ranking based on date, and keeping the first incident date.
+    - `codebase_phenotyping`: includes functions to extract event dates, rank events by date, and retain the first incident date.
- -`self_reported_phenotyping`: functions to extract relevant fields from the [self-reported conditions field](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=20002).
+  - `self_reported_phenotyping`: includes functions to extract relevant information from the [self-reported conditions field](https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=20002).

-  - `2_data_preparation_notebooks/b1_codelist_maker_updated.ipynb`: loads and cleans the code-lists.
+  - `2_data_preparation_notebooks/b1_codelist_maker_updated.ipynb`: loads and processes the code lists.

 - Cohort creation:
-The following notebooks are used to create the base cohort:
+The following notebooks are used to build the base cohort:
-  - `2_data_preparation_notebooks/c1_make_cohort_dask_based.ipynb`: Creates the base cohort based on Dask
+  - `2_data_preparation_notebooks/c1_make_cohort_dask_based.ipynb`: creates the base cohort using a single-node [Dask](https://github.com/dask/dask).

-## 3. Cohort preparation
+  - `2_data_preparation_notebooks/c2_advanced_cohort_dask_based.ipynb`: extends the base cohort by adding additional fields.

+- Phenotype extraction:
+Example phenotype extraction notebooks for asthma, hypertension, stroke, and Acute Myocardial Infarction (AMI) are available in the `2_data_preparation_notebooks` directory.

-## 4. Final analysis
+## 3. Final analysis

+The `3_final_analysis` directory includes notebooks for preprocessing, feature engineering, and the final analytical steps:

+- `01_Data_preprocess.ipynb`: handles data preprocessing and feature engineering, including multiple imputation for missing values.
+- `02_Descriptive_and_outlier.ipynb`: performs descriptive analysis and identifies outliers.
+- `05_compare_adjusted_models`: Sensitivity analysis for choosing cthe ovariates for logistic regression.
+- `10_adjusted_0747`: conducts a differentially private adjusted case-control analysis of risk factors for the outcome of interest (one-year asthma exacerbation) using random seeds `07` and `47`.
+- `11_matched_0747`: performs a differentially private, propensity score-matched case-control analysis for the same outcome, using K-Nearest Neighbour matching without replacement.
+- `12_unadjusted_0747`: runs a differentially private unadjusted case-control analysis using a 2x2 contingency table based on diffprivlib’s [histogram2d](https://diffprivlib.readthedocs.io/en/latest/modules/tools.html#diffprivlib.tools.histogram2d)